Healthcare in Italy

 This coverage applies to natural-born citizens as well as foreign residents, and is paid for by the government, through taxes.

 The SSN covers everything that the government considers to be an essential part of healthcare.
-This is obviously a bit subjective, so we’ll tell you that the SSN covers things like testing, medication, surgeries, visits to the family doctor, and specialist treatments.
-You will need private insurance to cover less emergent issues, like dentistry and psychology.
+This is obviously a bit subjective, so we'll tell you that the SSN covers things like testing, medication, surgeries, visits to the family doctor, and specialist treatments.
+You will need private insurance to cover other areas like dentistry and psychology.

 Healthcare in Italy after Brexit